Carotid body

 The carotid body is located within the neck, and in close proximity to the carotid bifurcation.
 It is composed of a number of chemoreceptor cells and supporting matrix and detects changes in the composition of blood in the common carotid as it forms the internal and external carotid arteries.

 It predominantly detects the partial pressure of oxygen, but is also sensitive to the partial pressure of CO2 and pH and temperature.
 The feedback from the carotid body is sent to the cardiorespiratory centers in the medulla oblongata via the afferent branches of the glossopharyngeal nerve.
 The cell bodies of this nerve are located in the petrosal ganglion.
-The afferent fibers of the aortic body chemoreceptors are relayed by the vagus nerve.
+The efferent fibers of the aortic body chemoreceptors are relayed by the vagus nerve.
 These centers, in turn, regulate breathing and blood pressure.

 Related pathology